kaltura/DeveloperPortalDocs/documentation/Kaltura-API-Documentation-Set./Kaltura API Documentation Set.md

 ## Getting Started with the Kaltura API

-*   Start by reading about [Kaltura's Architecture][1].
+*   Start by reading about [Kaltura's Architecture](kaltura-video-platform-architecture-overview).
 *   For Interactive Code Recipes and Examples, visit [https://developers.kaltura.org](https://developers.kaltura.org).
 *   As a reference for understaning technical terms related to Online Video, Media Asset Management and Kaltura - use the [Kaltura Knowledge Center Glossary][2].
 *   For more information about using api_v3 refer to the [Introduction to the Kaltura API Architecture][3].
-*   For further information on the API calls for Partner Services 3 (api_v3), please refer to the <a href="https://developer.kaltura.com/api-docs" target="_blank" title="Kaltura api_v3 Documentation">api_v3 API documentation</a> (API Docs).
+*   For further information on the API calls for Partner Services 3 (api_v3), please refer to the [API documentation](https://developer.kaltura.com/api-docs).
-*   Use the API Client Libraries to easily perform the API callbacks in your programming language of choice - Refer to the [Kaltura API Client Libraries Guide][4] for more.
+*   Use the API Client Libraries to easily perform the API callbacks in your programming language of choice - Refer to the [Kaltura API Client Libraries Guide](introduction-kaltura-client-libraries) for more.
-*   Learn about the differences between api\_v2 and api\_v3, and learn how to use the TestMe Console - read the [Kaltura API and TestMe Console Introduction][5].
-*   If you use a CMS like Drupal and WordPress or an LMS such as Moodle, Sakai or Blackboard, make sure to check the <a href="http://exchange.kaltura.com/" target="_blank">Kaltura Exchange</a> for a Kaltura integration to your CMS of choice.
+*   If you use a CMS like Drupal and WordPress or an LMS such as Moodle, Sakai or Blackboard, make sure to check the [Kaltura Exchange](http://exchange.kaltura.com/) for a Kaltura integration to your CMS of choice.

  [1]: /kaltura-video-platform-architecture-overview
  [2]: http://knowledge.kaltura.com/glossary